DataDog/integrations-core/clickhouse/README.md

 ### Service Checks

 **clickhouse.can_connect**:<br>
-Returns `CRITICAL` if the Agent is unable to connect to the monitored ClickHouse database, otherwise returns `OK`.
+Returns `CRITICAL` if the Agent is unable to connect to the monitored ClickHouse database.
+Otherwise, returns `OK`.

 ### Events